robman/thinkn.ink/README.md

 If you want the app to work in full screen then just save it to your homescreen and launch it from there.

 # why isn't is a PWA (progressive web app)?
 The version I use is a PWA.
 But I've removed this code so it doesn't require any SSL certificates and a domain name to get it running.
 The goal was to make it as simple as possible for people to try it for themselves.

 I'll put this code back in and add a config option that lets you enable this in the future.

+# why are there bugs?
+This is really just a prototype and for my own personal use.
+I've regularly use it on my iPhone and it's very stable there.
+I've tested it on some Android devices and it seems to work fine.
+But I have noticed some issues with the undo there.
+I'll do more testing and refine the code as I go, lots of things could be tidied up and simplified.
+All PRs and suggestions are welcome.

 # why isn't this available as a working app at [thinkn.ink](https://thinkn.ink)?
 Well, I don't want to cover the OpenAI API costs for you to use this app 8) So I've made this an Open Source solution, then you can install it and use your own OpenAI API token instead.